Dr Emma Kowal, School of Social and Political Sciences, University of Melbourne

 Dr Jerome Whitington is an environmental and political anthropologist at the National University of Singapore.
 He has a joint appointment as a Fellow of Tembusu College and a Science, Technology, and Society (STS) Research Fellow in the Science and Technology Studies cluster of the Asia Research Institute.
 His primary book project Accounting for Atmosphere: Climate Change as a Human Problem, studies emerging regimes to manage the chemical composition of the atmosphere.
 In particular, it investigates practices of quantification, conventions and technology, such as in carbon accounting, emissions management, carbon markets and other forms of interactive practices with the atmosphere.
 He formerly held positions at Dartmouth College and the New School University in the United States and lived for six years in Thailand and Laos.
 His previous project deals with sustainable hydropower in Southeast Asia, specifically industry management attempts to incorporate new environmental objectives, and the fuzzy boundaries between nature and media in risk management practices.
 In 2008, he edited a special issue of Parallax entitled“Science and the Political”, including his article “Intervention, Management, Technological Error”

-Stephen Healy teaches Environmental Humanities based in the School of Humanities, the University of New South Wales where he is also involved in the Centre for Energy and Environmental Markets.
+Senior Lecturer, School of Humanities, University of New South Wales, and also involved in the Centre for Energy and Environmental Markets.
 He has worked for Greenpeace International, the NSW EPA and Middlesex University (UK) where he led the STS Program.
 His research interests include technoscientific decision-making; energy policy and politics; risk/uncertainty; public participation; post-humanist approaches to science studies, and consumption.

 Professor of Social Anthropology and STS at the University of Tokyo.
 His research includes comparative religion; theory of body, learning and cognition; and social studies of science and technology.
 He was in Java, Indonesia.
 1983-85 studying Javanese religion and society, and in Thailand in 1988 researching new Buddhist movements.
 He was a visiting scholar to London School of Economics 1990-92, where he developed his interest in cognitive science.
 In the 1990’s, his research extended to the study of cognition and learning in situ in modern institutions with complex technological practices, including psychiatric institutions and emergency medical centres.
 During this period, he chaired the Committee of Nuclear Safety Culture in the Government Office.
 He was a visiting scholar to Centre de la sociologie de l’innovation, École des Mines de Paris in 2003.
 Since 2007, he has conducted field research on a laboratory of chemical biology in RIKEN, the largest national research complex of basic science in Japan.
 His recent interests are in the analysis of the development of chemical and nano-biology, the international politics of research on proteins, the political and scientific process of the formation of infrastructure for drug discovery, and the meaning of contemporary architecture in the context of technology and culture.
 He is the author of Constructing Body Socially(1995), Anatomy of Tacit Knowledge (2001), Religion and Society of Java (2002), Anthropology in the Time of Science and Technology (2005) and most recently, Ecology of Learning: Experiment, Risk, High Reliability (2010).